dadangeuy/rapunzel/README.md

 Rapunzel is build to minimalize request from public traffic to judgels server, and can be deployed on separate machine.

-To minimalize request traffic, rapunzel use cache, so the scoreboard isn't up to date with the real-time contest scoreboard.
+To minimalize request traffic, rapunzel use cache, so the scoreboard isn't up to date with real-time contest scoreboard.
 Contestant submission will be updated every 5 minute, and user data will be updated every 15 minute.

 ## How To Run
 ### Build Project